resourceguru/api-docs/endpoints/time_off.md

-creator_id | integer | Unique identifier of the User this Time Off/Downtime event is for. from | string | The ISO 8601 formatted first date for the Time Off/Downtime event. to | string | The ISO 8601 formatted last date for the Time Off/Downtime event. start_time | integer | Start time in minutes from midnight for this Time Off/Downtime event duration (Can't be null) end_time | integer | End time in minutes from midnight for this Time Off/Downtime event duration (Can't be null) details | string | Optional plain text details for the Time Off/Downtime event. downtime_type_id | integer | Unique identifier of the Time Off/Downtime event Type this Time Off/Downtime event is for.
-(Can be `null`) timezone | string | String denoting the time zone for which the Time Off/Downtime event is created for. [(Details)](#time-zones)
+creator_id | integer | Unique identifier of the User this Time Off/Downtime event is for. from | string | The ISO 8601 formatted first date for the Time Off/Downtime event. to | string | The ISO 8601 formatted last date for the Time Off/Downtime event. start_time | integer | Start time in minutes from midnight for this Time Off/Downtime event duration (can't be null). end_time | integer | End time in minutes from midnight for this Time Off/Downtime event duration (can't be null). details | string | Optional plain text details for the Time Off/Downtime event. downtime_type_id | integer | Unique identifier of the Time Off/Downtime event Type this Time Off/Downtime event is for (can be `null`). timezone | string | String denoting the time zone for which the Time Off/Downtime event is created for. [(Details)](#time-zones)

 #### Time zones